SvitlanaKo/documentation/dev_guide/extend_and_customize/how_to_create_global_js_component.rst

-How to Create a global JavaScript Component
+How to Create a Global JavaScript Component
 ===========================================

 A global component or global view is an instance that exists beyond the content area and is not